jiangxue-analysis/nvim.comment-hide/README.md

 > <img width="130" src="https://github.com/user-attachments/assets/20cd1f83-4fdc-45f4-bb6b-23506c56414c" />
 >
-> After executing `CommentHideSave`, **please do not make any changes**, as this will disrupt the line numbers and prevent `Restore Comments` from restoring the comments. 👊🐱🔥
+> After executing `:CommentHideSave`, **please do not make any changes**, as this will disrupt the line numbers and prevent `:CommentHideRestore` from restoring the comments. 👊🐱🔥

 ```js
 0 /* >>>